jaantollander/masters-thesis/content/40_results.md

 The first issue is missing job ID values.
 Slurm sets a Slurm job ID for all non-system users, that is, user IDs greater than 999, running jobs on compute nodes, and the identifier should include it.
-Entries from system users, such as the root or job control, usually didn't have a job ID as their processes do not run via Slurm, although sometimes they do have a job ID.
+Entries from system users, such as the root or job control, usually did not have a job ID as their processes do not run via Slurm, although sometimes they do have a job ID.
 However, we found many entries from non-system users on compute nodes without a job ID.
 Due to these issues, data from the same job might scatter into multiple time series without reliable indicators making it impossible to provide reliable statistics for specific jobs.
 The issue might be related to problems fetching the environment variable's value.